cmholder/MHGCP/MatLab/matlabcluster.md

 Use the links below to download the appropriate script bundle you need based on the cluster(s) you plan to use from the links below.

-💻 For Mac users:
+💻 For Windows/Mac users:

-Unzip this file [https://github.com/RCHENLAB/dry-lab-standard/blob/main/mhgcp-config-cluster.zip] on your Mac and put it your local MatLab path (for example, "/Users/cristalvillalba/Documents/MATLAB/mhgcp-config-cluster"
+Unzip this file [https://github.com/RCHENLAB/dry-lab-standard/blob/main/mhgcp-config-cluster.zip] on your Mac and put it your local MatLab path (for example, "~/Documents/MATLAB/mhgcp-config-cluster" for Mac or "%USERPROFILE%/Documents/MATLAB" for Windows)

 Open MatLab and browse to that folder and open the clusterConfig.m file